mrezabayat/iamsorush/content/posts/move-semantics-cpp/index.md

 ## Where to use move semantics?

-The best place to take advantage of move semantics is to move constructors and assignments for classes that have movable data.
+The best place to take advantage of move semantics is move constructors and assignments for classes that have movable data.
 In this way, we avoid the deep copy of rvalues.

 However, I wouldn't employ them in every class because the speed gain would be in assignment and constructor calls.
 The improvement in those actions is hardly visible if we are not moving massive objects many times.
 On my laptop, the deep-copy of a vector of 1 million doubles takes only 1 millisecond.
 Moreover, adding move constructors/assignments and `std::move`, `st::forward` and related commands makes the code harder to read and maintain.
 Furthermore, there are cases that a compiler itself reduces the number of objects created ([Copy elision](https://en.cppreference.com/w/cpp/language/copy_elision)).
 So, if the performance gain is negligible move semantics are better to be avoided.

 There are, of course, other scenarios.
 For example, if we write a generic library that is supposed to be used in other projects.
-It will be more likable to others if the API of library supports the move semantics.
+It will be more likeable to others if the API of the library supports the move semantics.